MosheWGit/CloudSearch/README.md

-# MLCloudSearch
+# CloudSearchML
 #### Moshe Weinreb
-MLCloudSearch presents tooling built to facilitate the use of Scikit-Learn and Tensorflow Keras Models.
-The name MLCloudSearch was inspired by the Machine Learning technique of searching for the best parameters to use in fitting a model, commonly referred to as Hyper-Parameter Search.
+CloudSearchML presents tooling built to facilitate the use of Scikit-Learn and Tensorflow Keras Models.
+The name CloudSearchML was inspired by the Machine Learning technique of searching for the best parameters to use in fitting a model, commonly referred to as Hyper-Parameter Search.
 Training can be done locally or on the Cloud.
 Currently, only integration with Google Cloud Platform (GCP) is the only supported cloud platform.

 # Overview